RetireJS/retire.js/docs/blogpost.md

 Chrome extension
 -------------
 Scans visisted sites for references to insecure libraries, and puts warnings in the developer console.
 An icon on the address bar displays will also indicated if vulnerable libraries were loaded.
+This extension is not meant to be enabled all the time, but rather something you enable when you want to assess your site.

 Grunt plugin
 -------------